mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.37 =
+* Fixed inacuracies in ReadMe.txt file which caused repository not to show available update.

 = Version 0.36 =
 * Fixed a bug which appears when the Browser Check option is enabled.
 There was a conflict in the server response from Google and the server response from WordPress due to overwriting a variable.
 * Fixed format of plain text email response when email is enabled for form submission.
 The information in the email was being inserted into the template incorrectly.